T3KX/Skanator/README.md

 This is a very simple quick and dirty script to automate and scan targets for ctf

-To do:
+#To do:
 implement Gobuster for web discovery.

+#Based: on
-Based one masscan and Nmap.
+masscan and Nmap.